 The Kuilau Ridge Trail Hike

-The Kuilau Ridge Trail is a perfect two-hour adventure.
+The Kuilau Ridge Trail is a perfect two-hour adventure and one of the best easy hikes on the island.
 It’s short but because you are already elevated so high from the drive, the views are awesome from the first moment.
 A small muddy trail leads you along a winding path that cuts in and out along the ridge for two miles.

 The trees and plants on the Kuilau Ridge Trail are out of this world.
 Huge ferns blanket the lower level of the forest, while enormous trees tower above you as you make your way along the path.
 It’s a classic Hawaii hike that has you feeling like you are on the set of Jurassic Park.